Brob2nd/Smash-Remix-Debugged/readme.md

 coffee: Musician/Arranger of the Donkey Kong Jr. Song and part of the Vanilla Smash Remix OST.

-B3313 Team and Newsupkaizo55: Creators of B3313, and musicians/composers of the 16 entirely new songs added for the mod
+B3313 Team and Newsupkaizo55: Creators of B3313, and musicians/composers of the 14 new songs added for the mod

 # Smash Remix
 *A Super Smash Bros.
 64 Mod Organized by The_Smashfather*